axibase/atsd-use-cases/research/cloud-oktas/README.md

 $w = \frac{h}{(d^2 + h^2)^{3/2}} = \frac{h}{l^3}.$
 ```

 In this equation, `d` is the distance between the center of the pixel and the given station (in meters) and `h` is the cloud height (in meters).
-So distant and high clouds have lower weights.
+Distant and high clouds have lower weights.

 Here is a code snippet from the R script used to calculate the weighted average of brightness for given disks: